nukemberg/we-need-to-talk-about-limits/slides.md

 # How to get promoted in 5 easy steps

 1. Write code, insert busy-wait loop consuming 90% of CPU
-1. Deploy code to production, wait 3 month
+1. Deploy code to production, wait 3 months
 1. Initiate a cost optimization project, remove busy-wait loop
 1. Scale down 90% of infra, report savings to management
 1. Profit